-Carbon fiber (also commonly called graphite) has special properties making it ideal for applications ranging from aerospace, to automobiles, to sporting goods.
-When combined with resin to form a composite, it produces parts that are extremely light and rigid.
+Carbon fiber (also commonly called graphite) has unique properties making it ideal for applications ranging from aerospace to automobiles, to sporting goods.
+When combined with resin to form a composite, it produces parts that are incredibly light and rigid.
 Carbon parts are lighter and stronger than their metal counterparts.
 For that reason, carbon fiber is being used extensively in the race car industry.
 High-end vehicles are incorporating carbon to make one piece car frames.
 Perhaps the biggest user of carbon fiber is the aircraft industry, both commercial and military.
 Here are the biggest users of carbon fiber.

 The first is the military.

 Since carbon is up to 100 times lighter than some metals, it is ideal for aircraft.
 The F-22 Raptor has over 350 carbon/epoxy parts.
 Nearly 1/3 of the Joint Strike Fighter Plane will be made of carbon and fiberglass.

 The Airbus Superjumbo A 380 and A350 are built with a great deal of carbon fiber.
 The recent release of A 380 is enormous.
 Note the double row of windows along the whole length of the plane.
 It will hold over 500 passengers and has a wingspan more significant than the length of a football field!